kmcwilson/CMS-blog-site/README.md

 ## Installation and Usage
 ---
-The code for our application is updloaded to the following repository on github: https://github.com/kmcwilson/CMS-blog-site

-The Heroku link for the deployed application: [The Tech Blog](https://pacific-forest-66625.herokuapp.com/)

 Follow these steps to install the project:
 1. Clone the application from GitHub using the following command: